DavidRdgz/unitree/README.md

 ![alt text](images/irisTree.gif)

+This decision tree provides the id of the node, the column from `X` which was used to split, and the splitting value.

 # Why
 This package is intended for those trying to classifying signals from sensors.
 In particular, this package gives the capability to make